wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/FAD/index.md

 The triad "kernels" of Rex's FAD are shown with solid circles, alternate root locations are shown with hollow circles.

+I only think about those three simple triad shapes when I try to locate things on the fretboard.
+For example, my brain "sees" [figure 1](#C-Major-Arpeggios) like this:

+{{< figproc "FAD-arpeggios" "Resize" "800x" >}}{{< /figproc >}}

+The triad "kernels" sort of light up in my brain.

 Note where the roots are in each shape (shown in red):

-* The 4th string for the F shape (with an alternate on the 1st).
+* The 1st string for the F shape (with an alternate on the 4th).

 * The 3rd string for the A shape.